balvisio/CAFA-Toolset/README.md

 #####         A software package for managing the CAFA community experiment
 #### Features
-* Integration of protein annotation databases: This tool integrates multiple protein annotation datasets in different file format into one larger dataset.
+* Integration of protein annotation databases: This tool integrates multiple protein annotation datasets in different file formats into one larger dataset.
 Current release merges two datasets, one in unprot-swissProt format and the other in uniprot-GOA format, into a larger single dataset in uniprot-GOA format.